-Inflation generally affects us by increasing our cost of labor and certain services.
-We do not believe that inflation had a material effect on our financial statements included elsewhere in this Quarterly Report on Form 10-Q. However, the United States has recently experienced historically high levels of inflation.
+Inflation generally affects us by increasing cost financial condition or results of labor and certain services.
+Although we cannot accurately anticipate the future effect of inflation on our operations, inflation historically has not had a material effect impact on our operations.
+If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases for services.
+Our inability to do so could harm our business, financial statements included elsewhere in this Quarterly Report on Form 10-Q. However, the United States has recently experienced historically high levels of inflation.
 If the inflation rate continues to increase it may affect our expenses, such as increases in the costs of labor and supplies.
 Additionally, the United States is experiencing a workforce shortage, which in turn has created a competitive wage environment that may increase our operating costs in the future.